JackHon55/PyQSOFit_SBL/README.md

-# PyQSOFit_SBL
+# PyQSOFit
-Modified code from legolason/PyQSOFit to fit Quasar Spectrum with skewed gaussian
+A code to fit the spectrum of quasar